The Spanish affectionately refer to their better halves as their media naranja (half orange).

 First of all let’s be honest.

-There’s nothing romantic about getting lost in a city and screaming at each other because you just paid €9.00 for an orange juice because the WiFi doesn’t work and Google Maps is stuck loading on a blank page.
+There’s nothing romantic about getting lost in a city and screaming at each other because you couldn’t manage Barcelona’s transport system, or just paid €9.00 for an orange juice because the WiFi doesn’t work

 Make sure you know the city inside out by consulting my all-encompassing Barcelona guide first.

 Up until a couple of years ago night access to this architectural gem was restricted to VIPs.

 Today there’s no better way to experience La Pedrera than under the cover of darkness: get a guided tour of the building with unique stairwell projections, special lighting, and a sublime soundtrack.

 Cap it all off with a glass of cava and a video mapping show lighting up the chimneys on the roof terrace and you’ve got one of the most sophisticated Barcelona attractions for couples.

 2 – Get Drunk on Wine and Flamenco

 The word ‘flamenco‘ itself is said to come from the Spanish word for flame (‘flama’), and it sure can get hot watching the clapping, finger snapping, and passionate singing of Spain’s Latin ballet.
 Part guitar concert, part dance, part theater… all action!